 The primary water saving feature here (besides the lower flow rating): a pause function as one of its five settings.

-The other settings are great for a low flow handheld shower head as well, giving you the choice of using it as a low flow rain shower head (with a rain massage as well), using it as a mist, a more pressurized spray, or a combination of the massage and spray functions.
+The other settings are great for a low flow shower head as well, giving you the choice of using it as a low flow rain shower head (with a rain massage as well), using it as a mist, a more pressurized spray, or a combination of the massage and spray functions.

 Its cheap price means relatively cheap construction as well, being plastic with a chrome finish, but it does the job just fine for what it is.
 The only complaint I have is this one doesn’t come with the hose included, which is kind of weird.

-A good all around shower head.
+A good all around product.

 By default this one is relatively low flow with a good number of settings: full body spray, massage, “rain AIR” and a pause mode.